aVeryStrangeLoop/aVeryStrangeLoop.github.io/personal.md

 ## Personal
 Apart from my work, most of my time is spent in reading books or working on random personal projects.
 Some of these can be found on the [open-source](/prog.html) page.

 A complete list of my reads can be found [here](https://www.goodreads.com/review/list/55810171?shelf=read) (goodreads link).
-Some of my very favourites are as follow,
+Some of my very favourite ones are as follow,

 ### Science non-fiction
 Hofstadter, Douglas R. **Gödel, Escher, Bach: an eternal golden braid**.
 Vol. 13.
 New York: Basic books, 1979.
 (The book that got me interested in computation)